psychgen/MoBaPsychGen-QC-pipeline/scripts/qc_modules/Readme.md

 ## Summary of scripts

 ### qc_m1.sh
-This script performs module 0 and 1 of the QC pipeline.
+This script performs module 1 of the QC pipeline.

 ### qc_m2.sh
 This script performs module 0 and 1 of the QC pipeline.